whosebodyisthis/PdPG/README.md

 Start messing around with sliders

-PdPG comes with a folder of wavetables from http://www.adventurekid.se/AKRT, but you can point PdPG to any folder of wavetables on your computer.
+PdPG comes with a folder of wavetables from http://www.adventurekid.se/AKRT, but you can point PdPG to any folder of wavetables on your computer using the TABLE button.
 Wavetables should be 16/24 bit and all of the same length (these wavetables are all 600 samples long, but could be any length).